ray-project/kuberay/docs/design/protobuf-grpc-service.md

 message ListClustersRequest {
   // The namespace of the clusters to be retrieved. string namespace = 1;

 }

 message ListClustersResponse {
   // A list of clusters returned. repeated Cluster clusters = 1;

+  // The total number of clusters for the given query.
+  // int32 total_size = 2;

+  // The token to list the next page of clusters.
+  // string next_page_token = 3;
 }

 message ListAllClustersRequest {}